-If you were hoping that the V6 could carry you through a weekly cleaning session and you have a home that is larger than 1,500 square feet, you will be bitterly disappointed.
+If you were hoping that the V6 could carry you through a weekly cleaning session in a home larger than 1,500 square feet, you will be bitterly disappointed.

-The trigger function which our reviewers found annoying in having for running the V6 becomes useful in conserving battery life by preventing wastage.
+The trigger function becomes useful in conserving battery life by preventing wastage.

 Even with this feature the vacuum still doesn’t get close to the run-time of the Gtech Air Ram.
 But for most cleaning jobs in relatively small houses, the 20-minute battery life should be sufficient.

 With a motor that rotates at a terrifying pace, it is no surprise that the suction provided by the V6 is so good - even on the low setting.

 On the “Boost” mode the suction is truly something else, with no hair or fluff escaping its clutches, no matter how deeply strung into your floorboards or carpets.

 What really helps the V6 to clean carpets so well is the motorised head of the vacuum.

 The best thing about the motorised head is the combination of bristles on the brush bar.